 Finding a groomer should start with asking your trusted friends, your vet, boarding kennel, dog trainer or local animal shelter who they might recommend.
 All of these people might have a good “go-to” groomer they trust.
-Checking the Yellow Pages for “Pet Groomer” or the National Dog Groomers Association of America’s website is a good option, too.
+Checking online for “Pet Groomer” or the National Dog Groomers Association of America’s website is a good option, too.
 Calling the Better Business Bureau for any registered complaints is also a safe step to take.

 At this point you may have a handful of potential groomers.
 The next step should be to call groomers and ask a series of questions.
 (If the groomer has a website, you may be able to find information there as well.)
 It’s important to find out the full line of services the groomer provides, pricing, how long the groomer has been in business, records kept (vaccinations, medical, vet, grooming, emergency contacts, etc.) and years of experience of employees.